wheaney/decky-XRGaming/README.md

 ### Why isn't it working?
 Virtual display mode only works under certain conditions.
 Double-check the following:
-* Are you **using the original XREAL or NREAL Air or Air 2 glasses**?
-Air 2 Pro isn't supported yet, nor are models from other brands, but hopefully one day this will include a wider range of devices.
+* Are you **using the XREAL or NREAL Air glasses**?
+Air 1, 2, and 2 Pro models *are* supported, but XREAL Light is *not*, nor are models from other brands, but soon this will include a wider range of devices.
 See the [upcoming features](#upcoming-features) section.
 * Are your **glasses plugged into your Steam Deck**?
 Are they **displaying content when games aren't running**?
   * Sometimes the display on the glasses will turn off as the battery level goes down.
 You can verify this by hitting the `Steam` or `...` buttons, since the Game Mode menus display no matter where the virtual screen is.
 If the glasses have powered down, try lowering your TDP wattage setting in the Performance panel to get more play time.
 * Have you **selected the "Virtual display" headset mode** in the plugin settings?
 Mouse, joystick, and disabled settings will all disable the virtual display.